Updated: December 9, 2024

 Variable-rate mortgages depend on the mortgage spread – a fixed percentage of interest – offered by the bank you borrow from.
 Currently, the mortgage spread is sitting around 0.85 percent for the majority of financial institutions.

 A variable-rate mortgage in Portugal for non-residents typically reaches up to 70 percent, so customers should budget to have around 30 percent of the purchase price within easy reach, plus the cost of taxes and fees on top of this.
-The monthly payments on a variable-rate mortgage fluctuate over time depending on the indexer (Euribor) and your variable-rate mortgage period which can be between three, six, and 12 months.
+The monthly payments on a variable-rate mortgage fluctuate over time depending on the indexer (Euribor) and your variable-rate mortgage period, which can be between three, six, and 12 months.
 Over the repayment period, the monthly payments on variable-rate mortgages are usually revised.
 Also, you will be charged 0.5 percent on the repaid capital if you decide on early repayment.

 Mortgages in Portugal for retirees

 As a retiree in Portugal, you can get a mortgage, provided you have a regular pension income.
 Note that while banks do offer mortgages to retirees, most banks will not offer a mortgage to individuals who are over 70 years old.
 Some, however, will extend this limit to 80.
+Additionally, the maximum lending age in Portugal for a non-resident is restricted to 75 years of age, with a limit of 360 months for the maximum mortgage period.
+Something else to bear in mind is that life insurance is a standard loan requirement, and if you are over 60 years old, getting life insurance in Portugal at this age can be fairly difficult.

 Mortgages in Portugal for businesses